UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw5-continuations.md

 ```
     cd uscheme-trace
     make
-    cp uscheme-trace ...
+    cp uscheme-trace ../uscheme-tr
-    cd ..
-    ./uscheme-trace -q < solution.scm   // to see if that worked
+    ./uscheme-tr -q < solution.scm   // to see if that worked
 ```